EstelleLeRenard/testgithub/README.md

 I'm not a developer and I am learning how to use it.

-I am testing git push and git pull function.
+I am testing git push and
+now the git pull function.